Our Keynote Speaker on Wednesday (after dinner).

 He contributes regularly to print and online media, including the Wall Street Journal, The Jewish Week, Huffington Post, Tablet, and Fortune, and he discusses Jewish education, philosophy, and values on his blog, On My Mind: Arnie Eisen.
 He is a lifelong and devoted Conservative Jew.

-Our Keynote Speaker on Thursday.
+Our Keynote Speaker on Thursday morning.

 Popular motivator, mentor, and inspirational speaker, Rabbi Daniel Cohen’s unique blend of authenticity, humor, wisdom, and insight helps anyone better navigate contemporary society and lead a life of legacy.

 Rabbi Cohen has served in the rabbinate for over twenty years and currently serves as senior Rabbi at Congregation Agudath Sholom in Stamford, CT, the largest modern orthodox synagogue in New England.
 Rabbi Cohen is author What Will They Say About You When You Are Gone?
 Creating a Life of Legacy.
 He is co-host with Reverend Greg Doll of the nationally syndicated Radio Show, The Rabbi and the Reverend and writes for the Huffington Post Blog and is a Bottom Line Inc. Expert.

 He enjoys doing magic shows, playing sports, writing, searching for God, and living life with joy and ever-present smile!
 Rabbi Cohen and Diane are the grateful parents of six daughters.
 For more information about Rabbi Cohen visit www.rabbidanielcohen.com

 Mr. Godfrey is the Executive Chairman of Postmedia Network.
 Prior to this he served as President and Chief Executive Officer of Postmedia Network from July 2010 to November 2017 and was Executive Chairman and Chief Executive Officer from November 2017 to January 2019.